Logistics visibility software to overcome logistics visibility barriers effectively

 Accurate KPI Benchmarking

 Accurately measuring performances of 3PLs, delivery drivers, and routes are important to make logistics a cost-effective business function.
-A logistics visibility platform carefully analyzes previous performances of individual last-mile delivery stakeholders and routes by leveraging machine learning capabilities and recommends the best possible delivery partner and route to execute last-mile operations.
+A logistics visibility platform for supply chain carefully analyzes previous performances of individual last-mile delivery stakeholders and routes by leveraging machine learning capabilities and recommends the best possible delivery partner and route to execute last-mile operations.
 It even motivates delivery drivers by empowering them to analyze their own performance with regards to the number of successful deliveries, delayed deliveries and benchmark their own performance against peers.

 Risk Mitigation